top of page

 Styles & Techniques: Publication/Print Design, Interactive PDF

-This interactive booklet was created for the Whale Sanctuary Project in Port Hilford, Nova Scotia.
-Centred on the #FreeKiska movement, it details Kiska the orca’s life from her capture at three years old to wallowing in solitary confinement at Marineland, Niagara Falls ON.
-In-depth research was conducted to assemble a quality write-up and layout for the booklet to expand on the #FreeKiska movement.
-Its integration of buttons, sounds, imagery, and mouseover elements creates an engaging and informative experience for the reader.
+I designed an interactive booklet for the Whale Sanctuary Project in Port Hilford, Nova Scotia, centred around the #FreeKiska movement.
+This booklet meticulously details Kiska the orca's life, from her capture at the age of three to her solitary confinement at Marineland in Niagara Falls, ON.
+Extensive research was conducted to create a high-quality write-up and layout, thoroughly expanding on the #FreeKiska movement.
+The booklet's interactive features, including buttons, sounds, imagery, and mouseover elements, were integrated to provide readers with an engaging and informative experience.

 *ePub file available upon request.